jaygriggsau/wellread/readme.md

 ![Wireframing](https://i.imgur.com/OYsw8U6.png)

 ## :rocket: Cool tech
--Ruby
+- Ruby
--Sinatra Web Server
+- Sinatra Web Server
--HTML
+- HTML
--CSS
+- CSS

-## :scream: Bugs to fix :poop:
+## :scream: Bugs to fix :fly:
 - If user doesnt exist on log in, it takes them to a blank screen.
 - If user tries to add book to the list and its on there already it throws an error
 - ALOT of CSS

-## :sob: Lessons learnt
+## :sad: Lessons learnt

 Planned what I thought was going to be simple but one part, the main feature, turned out complex, bogging me down for hours.
 Severly.